In the Journal

 A Downtown Stadium for the Augusta GreenJackets Baseball Team, Simon Medcalfe (Augusta University) About 17 acres of prime riverfront real estate lies padlocked and overgrown since the demise of Georgia Golf Hall of Fame’s Botanical Gardens in Augusta, Georgia.
 What is the best use for this land?

-The 2022 Southwest Case Research Association (SWCRA) meeting will be held in association with the Federation of Business Disciplines (FBD) conference in New Orleans, Louisiana, at the Hilton New Orleans Riverside Hotel on March 2-5, 2022.
+The 2023 Southwest Case Research Association (SWCRA) meeting will be held in association with the Federation of Business Disciplines (FBD) conference in Houston, Texas, at the Hyatt Regency Hotel on March 8-11, 2023.

 SWCRA Business Meeting Agenda (upcoming)